Trump campaign files lawsuit over rejected vote claims in Arizona | Politics

 Trump campaign files lawsuit over rejected vote claims in Arizona

+Hundreds of supporters of President Donald Trump rallied in downtown Phoenix on Saturday to contest Joe Biden's election as U.S. president, charging the media with conspiring to steal the election and calling the results a "coup."
+The Trump campaign lent support to protests questioning the current vote tally, filing a lawsuit in Arizona Saturday over rejected ballots that Arizona's Secretary of State said was "grasping at straws."

-Republican President Donald Trump's campaign said on Saturday it had sued in Arizona, alleging that the Southwestern state's most populous county incorrectly rejected votes cast on Election Day by some voters in the U.S. presidential race.
+Trump's campaign alleged the Southwestern state's most populous county incorrectly rejected votes cast on Election Day by some voters in the U.S. presidential race.
 The lawsuit, filed in state Superior Court in Maricopa County, said poll workers told some voters to press a button after a machine had detected an "overvote."

-The campaign contended that decision disregarded voters' choices in those races, saying new voting machines were used on Election Day on Tuesday.
-The lawsuit suggested those votes could prove "determinative" in the outcome of the race between Trump and Democrat Joe Biden, who was declared the winner on Saturday by major television networks.
-An Arizona official rejected the lawsuit.
+Pro-Trump protesters have been assembling outside the Maricopa County Elections Department and at the Arizona State Capitol for days, espousing unsubstantiated claims that Democratic operatives had interfered with the election to illegitimately deliver Arizona to Biden.

+They have chanted "Count the legal votes!
+We are watching you!" outside the building where election workers continue to count votes.
+Tensions escalated on Saturday, with protesters at one point threatening to take down the fence cordoning off the elections department and some media members from the group.

+A number of far-right and militia groups such as the Proud Boys and Three Percenters were also in the crowd on Saturday, many armed with semi-automatic weapons.
+Protesters at one point clashed with a small group of young counterprotesters waving Mexican and U.S. flags on a corner across from the elections department.
+Jacki Valencia, 19, danced with a Biden-Harris sign as a man who had flown a "Blue Lives Matter" flag shouted "USA!" at her and others.

-Biden current leads Trump by 0.65%, or just over 21,000 votes in Arizona.
-The Trump lawsuit, whose plaintiffs include the Arizona state Republican party and the Republican National Committee, cited declarations by some poll observers and two voters that claimed the problem led to rejected votes.
+Biden leads Trump by 0.44%, or 18,600 votes, in Arizona.
+The Trump lawsuit, whose plaintiffs include the Arizona State Republican party and the Republican National Committee, cited declarations by some poll observers and two voters that claimed the problem led to rejected votes.

-It seeks an order requiring a manual review of purportedly overvoted ballots that were cast in-person.
-It also asks a judge to bar the certification of the vote until the review is complete.
-The lawsuit says the review may "yield up to thousands of additional votes for" Trump.

 - READ MORE ON: